Bluff, Utah

 Bluff (Tséłgaii Deezʼáhí) is a town in San Juan County, Utah, United States.
 The population was 240 at the 2020 census, down from 320 at the 2000 census, of which, at the time, it was a census-designated place.
 Bluff was incorporated in 2018.
-Ann Leppanen is currently the mayor.
+Josh Ewing is currently the mayor.

 History

 Under the direction of John Taylor, Silas S. Smith and Danish settler Jens Nielson led about 230 Mormons on an expedition to start a farming community in southeastern Utah.
 After forging about 200 miles (320 kilometers) of their own trail over difficult terrain, the settlers arrived on the site of Bluff in April 1880.
 (The trail followed went over and down the "Hole in the Rock", which now opens into one of the tributaries of Lake Powell.)
 The town was named for the bluffs near the town site.
 The town's population had declined to seventy by 1930 but rebounded during a uranium prospecting boom in the 1950s.
 With the uranium decline in the 1970s, Bluff again declined and now remains a small town with about 200 residents.